-4. If you chose Infrastructure Mode, go to Step 5 now.
+3. If you chose Infrastructure Mode, go to Step 4 now.
 If you chose Ad-Hoc Mode, the Ad-Hoc Mode Settings screen will appear.
+Select your channel and network mode settings on this screen.

-Select the correct operating channel for your wireless network.
+Channel - Select the correct channel for your wireless network.
 The channel you choose should match the channel set on the other devices in your wireless network.
 If you are unsure about which channel to use, keep the default setting.

-Click the Next button.
-Click the Back button to change any settings.
+Click Next to continue or click Back to change any settings.